 Furthermore, it was decided to build a wall around this room.
 At first it seemed unnecessary because the school is located in the middle of the village.
 But in practice, uncontrolled cattle and also delinquent youths caused quite a lot of unnecessary damage.
 A protective wall and cordoning off the grounds with a fence can solve this problem.

 But all the work, the construction of the new school and the aforementioned painting, have to wait until the monsoon is finished.

-Good friends of the Nepal Sammaan Foundation,
+Good friends and interested people from the Nepal Sammaan Foundation,

 Good friends of the foundation Nepal Sammaan,

 The ECD center Janchetna is nearing completion.
 The expectation is to deliver the end of April for use.
 Maybe you remember the photo taken during my visit last year of several children packed up in a paintless box.
 This school is intended for them.